 Friday Fact: Self-Chained APIM request is possible even if your APIM is configured to use a virtual network

-By default, your API Management instance is accessed from the internet at a public endpoint and acts as a gateway to public backends.
-However, APIM allows you to use an Azure virtual network to secure access to your API Management instance and to backend APIs.
+By default, API Management exposes your instance to the internet through a public endpoint and uses it as a gateway to public backends.
+However, APIM lets you secure access to your instance and backend APIs by using an Azure virtual network.

 • The first request is to generate the token.